Ah Boys to Men 3: Frogmen

 Ah Boys to Men 3: Frogmen (新兵正传III：蛙人传 (新兵正傳III：蛙人傳, Xīnbīng Zhèngzhuàn III: Wārénzhuàn); literally: "Recruits' True Biography") is a 2015 Singaporean military comedy film produced and directed by Jack Neo.
-It stars Wang Weiliang, Maxi Lim, Joshua Tan, Charlie Goh, Tosh Zhang, Jaspers Lai and Wesley Wong and in the third installment.
+It stars Wang Weiliang, Maxi Lim, Joshua Tan, Charlie Goh, Tosh Zhang, Jaspers Lai and Wesley Wong in the third installment.
 It was released in cinemas on 19 February 2015.
 The film raked in $2.83 million at the box office within four days, making it the first Asian film with the highest ever box office takings in its opening weekend in Singapore.

-Premise
+Plot

-The film negates all happenings in the predecessors and explores what might have happened should the boys have been assigned to Singapore's Naval Diving Unit (NDU).
+The film explores what might have happened when the boys have been assigned to Singapore's Naval Diving Unit (NDU).
 The movie offers a peek into the intensive training regime of the NDU, which had never been revealed so far.
-Together, the boys must survive 40 weeks of hell to become Frogmen, one of Singapore's most fearsome military units.
+Together, the boys must survive 40 weeks of intensive training to become Frogmen, one of Singapore's most elite military units.